Cost of Living

 Healthcare and Insurance Monthly Costs in Sri Lanka

 Healthcare in Sri Lanka is accessible, with public hospitals offering free services.
-However, private healthcare is preferred for shorter wait times, with monthly insurance premiums averaging LKR 10,000 (USD 30 or EUR 28) for complete coverage.
+However, private healthcare is preferred for shorter wait times, with monthly insurance premiums averaging LKR 10,000 (USD 30 or EUR 28) for comprehensive coverage.

 In Colombo, private consultations can cost LKR 2,500 (USD 7.70, EUR 7) per visit, while in smaller cities like Matara, prices are slightly lower.
 Prescription medications are reasonably priced, with common drugs costing LKR 500 (USD 1.53, EUR 1.40) per month.